Are you looking for ways to get around Turkey? Then you are in the right place. This guide shows you how easy it is to use buses in Turkey.

 However, you’ll also see public buses which are bigger than a dolmus but run on the same service.
 You can use these, but you usually need a pre-paid travel card.
 However, if you ask the driver nicely, they may also allow you to pay cash.

-Dolmus are small and can often get busy during the summer months, which means a pretty hot and smelly experience if the people around you have forgotten their deodorant.
+Dolmus are small and can often get busy during the summer months, which means it can be pretty hot and smelly if the people around you have forgotten their deodorant.
 However, for the sake of getting around cheaply and easily, they’re a great option.
 And most people do wear deodorant these days.

 The only downside is that if the dolmus is too full, the driver will tell you to wait for the next one.
 In most cases, that will only be a few extra minutes of waiting.